joao3101/healthcare-booking-system/prompts_used.md

 5. Be brutally honest about how good is this function (AppointmentService.bookAppointment)

 6. Help me create a Docker image for the application

+7. What are the differences between construction injection and using @Autowired?
+A: Constructor injection is safer, more testable, and promotes immutability, while @Autowired is more convenient but hides dependencies and makes testing harder.

+8.